blza/ora_te/README.md

   'I said hello, {$who}, / Well, hello, {$who} / It''s so nice to have you back {$where}.'
 );
 v_where := 'where you belong';
--- note that we can also use variables, not just literals v_text := pk_te.substitute( v_te
+-- note the use of variable
+v_text := pk_te.substitute(
+  v_te
   , pk_te.m(